RIVEN is an absolutely gorgeous game, with a staggering attention to detail, but it has been for quite some time, in dire need of a UI overhaul.

 Cyan spent four full years making this, four years with 25 staff, a new studio space, and the latest technology for the time.
 They used Softimage, plus some custom shaders and tools built on top of it, and ran it on a batch of SGI workstations that were then the highest-end PCs possible to buy short of supercomputer custom builds.
 They cost $50,000 each circa 1994, and Cyan today refers to them as "expensive doorstops".

-Even with such a cutting-edge rendering system, the gameworld was a true behemoth of intricate 3d data, and most frames of Riven took around 2-3 hours to render - at least two hours typically for each of the game's 2500+ stills.
+Even with such a cutting-edge rendering system, the gameworld was a true behemoth of intricate 3d data, and most frames of Riven took at least 2-3 hours to render for each of the game's 4000 stills.

 Riven was a $10 million project for Cyan, roughly 15 times the production cost of 'Myst'.